JetBrains/intellij-ipnb/README.md

 # Using Jupyter notebook in PyCharm

 ## Before you start
 This tutorial describes support for Jupyter notebook in the PyCharm IDE 2018.3 and its previous versions.
-Refer to the [PyCharm Web Help](https://www.jetbrains.com/help/pycharm/ipython-notebook-support.html) for more information about the current status of support for Jupyter notebook
+Refer to the [PyCharm Web Help](https://www.jetbrains.com/help/pycharm/ipython-notebook-support.html) for more information about the current status of support for Jupyter notebook.

 Prior to executing the tasks of this tutorial, make sure that the following prerequisites are met:

 * You have a Python project already created.